datalakehouse/docs/docs/products/grafana/index.rst

 Read more about `the open source Grafana <https://grafana.com/oss/grafana/>`_ or check out the `Grafana GitHub repository <https://github.com/grafana/grafana>`_.

-Get started with DLH for Grafana
+Get started with datalakehouse for Grafana
 --------------------------------------

-Take your first steps with DLH for Grafana by following our :doc:`get-started` article, or browse through our full list of articles:
+Take your first steps with datalakehouse for Grafana by following our :doc:`get-started` article, or browse through our full list of articles:

 .. panels::